 We teach young people to have an awareness of their own spiritual development, understand right from wrong and have an appreciation of British values and the society they live in.

-Our class sizes range from between 2 to 7 and have a high level of staffing appropriate to meet the needs of the young people in the class.
+Our class sizes range from between 2 to 8 and have a high level of staffing appropriate to meet the needs of the young people in the class.
 Our practice at Underley Garden School is to ensure the curriculum and its delivery meets the individual needs of the young people.
-Teaching assistants focus on teaching and learning rather than behaviour management.
 We aim to reduce and remove behaviour that causes barriers to learning by using positive and supportive approaches to actively engage young people in the learning process.

 How will both you and I know how my young person is doing and how will you help me to support my young person’s learning?